Worst gambling beats of the week, including Alabama-Ole Miss

 Miami Dolphins at New York Jets

-1st Half Line: Over/under 21
+1st-half line: Over/under 21

-In what was an otherwise lackluster game between these AFC East rivals, the range of emotions for those who bet this first half total was anything but.
+In what was an otherwise lackluster game between these AFC East rivals, the range of emotions for those who bet this first-half total was anything but.

 If you took the over 21, let's be honest, it looked like you had no chance with Miami leading 7-0 late in the second quarter.
 But all of sudden, you had life when the Dolphins came through with two quick scoring drives, capped off by A.J.
 Derby's 18-yard touchdown with 42 seconds left in the half.
-A Jason Sanders' extra point would have made it 21-0 Miami and a likely push for bettors, but he missed it and the score remained at 20-0.
+A Jason Sanders extra point would have made it 21-0 Miami and a likely push for bettors, but he missed it and the score remained at 20-0.
 While those on the under were rejoicing, Sam Darnold quickly got the Jets down to the Miami 14-yard line with 10 seconds left.
 In a truly bizarre end to the half, New York trusted its rookie quarterback with no timeouts, and he proceeded to complete a pass inbounds and short of the end zone.
 Half over.
 Total under.
 Ouch.

-Halftime score: Dolphins 20, Jets 0 (total goes under)
+Halftime score: Dolphins 20, Jets 0 (Total goes under)